tokenika/eosfactory/docs/sphinx/source/cases/contract.md

 None 'Contract' object can exist without an account object that keeps this contract.
 The account object is presented at <a href="account.html">cases/account</a>.

-Create an account objects: 'account_eosio_token'.
+Create an account objects: 'eosio_token'.
 Provide it with a contract of the class 'eosio.token'.
 The code for the 'eosio.token' class comes with the EOSIO repository, and it is copied, slightly modified to the Factory's.
 We use the later copy.